ys-lim/cryptex-scn/1b_dpryan_intron_generation_with_eg.md

 [1] 9
 ```
-# add a figure here somewhere about intronic region generation

 Get all exons but the last entry (since the last exon entry does not require a preceding intronic region).
 ```r
 > seqnames(exons)[-1]